librairy/nlp-service-template/README.md

                  [-- run.sh
 ```

-The `src/main/java` directory contains the project source code, the `src/test/java` directory contains the test source, and the pom.xml` file is the project's Project Object Model, or POM.
+The `src/main/java` directory contains the project source code, the `src/test/java` directory contains the test source, and the `pom.xml` file is the project's Project Object Model, or POM.

 You only have to take `src/main/java/org/librairy/service/nlp/MyService` into account, which contains the service operations.

 ## Test

 JUnit from Spring has been used to facilitate the executions of tests.
-So, it will be enough to enrich the existing test classes with new tests.
+So, it will be enough to enrich the existing test classes with new tests and run it in your favourite IDE.

 ## Distribution